SumiSastri/react-basics-to-hooks/progressive-web-apps/Exercise Files/README.md

 }
 ```

 Add any default styles here.
-Header can be changed to 20vh if you want maintain the react styling and move the header to the top of the page
+Header can be changed to 20vh if you want maintain the react styling and move the header to the top of the page.
+Import google fonts, change colors etc.,

 You can remove these as well